section-engineering-education/engineering-education/content/articles/using-lambdas-to-manipulate-a-collection-of-objects/index.md

   - url: /engineering-education/using-lambdas-to-manipulate-a-collection-of-objects/hero.jpg
     alt: Manipulate Objects using Lambdas Hero Image
 ---
 Java is an object-oriented programming language.
 Lambdas allow programmers to make their code shorter, efficient, and more functional.
 <!--more-->
 An object could be physical or imaginary, it just has to do with the way we see things in general.

 For example, a wallet is an object that has a method to store money, make money, add cards, get cards; this is physical.

-On the other hand, an account can also store money, check balance but it's imaginary.
+On the other hand, an account can also store money and check balance; but that's imaginary.

-Example 2: A bucket is an object that has a method to store fluids either solid, liquid, or gas.
+Example 2: A bucket is an object that has a method to store either solid, liquid, or gas.

 Now it gets interesting when you have a collection of wallets with different items and you want to access the one with the red card that has more than $30,000.

 This is when lambdas come in.
 They help one to iterate through a collection of objects and avoid numerous mistakes.